-Racial diversity map shows spatial character of racial diversity across the U.S. We use our population/race hi-res grids to prepare three-dimensional classification of grid cells based on:
+Racial diversity map shows the spatial character of racial diversity across the U.S. We use our population/race hi-res grids to prepare a three-dimensional classification of grid cells based on:

-(1) racial diversity: determined on the basis of standardized informational entropy (E):
+(1) racial diversity: determined based on standardized informational entropy (E):

 (a) low diversity class (E<0.37 and dominant race more than 80%); (b) high diversity class (E >0.73 and a dominant race less than 50% population); (c) medium diversity otherwise.